What is laminated glass?

-The amendments to the Building Regulations came into force in December 2018 and 7(2) requires that: “…materials which become part of an external wall, or specified attachment, of a relevant building are of European [combustibility] Classification A2-s1, d0 or A1…”.
+The amendments to the Building Regulations came into force in December 2018 and Section 7(2) requires that: “…materials which become part of an external wall, or specified attachment, of a relevant building are of European [combustibility] Classification A2-s1, d0 or A1”.

-The regulation latterly determines that glass panes (including laminated glass) contained within window and door assemblies are exempt from the requirements of Section 7 Paragraph 2.
+The regulation latterly determines that glass panes that are contained within window and door assemblies are exempt from the requirements of Section 7 Paragraph 2.
 It has subsequently been confirmed that curtain wall screens are to be considered as windows, too.

-Balconies attached to an external wall are to be considered as a “specified attachment” so the same requirements and exemptions apply.
+Balconies that are attached to an external wall are to be considered as a “specified attachment”.
 However, a laminated pane in a balustrade is not within a window or door frame so they are not exempt and must achieve classification A2-s1, d0 or A1.
 This was confirmed with our partner organisation LABC in an interview with MHCLG, which you can watch here (specific reference is made 3 minutes 55 seconds in)

 Equally, laminated panes that are window spandrel panels and infill panels must comply with Regulation 7(2) – as clarified by clause 12.14 d) of the November 2018 amendments to Approved Document B, Volume 2.